Baseball Hall of Famer, Knuckleballer Phil Niekro Dies at 81

 A statue of Niekro delivering his trademark pitch is located outside of Truist Park, the Braves' stadium.

-Niekro was the seventh member of Cooperstown to die in 2020, following Lou Brock, Whitey Ford, Bob Gibson, Al Kaline, Joe Morgan and Tom Seaver.
-It is the most Hall of Famers to die in a calendar year, according to spokesman Jon Shestakofsky.
+Niekro joined Lou Brock, Whitey Ford, Bob Gibson, Al Kaline, Joe Morgan and Tom Seaver as Hall of Famers who died in 2020 — the most ever to pass away in a calendar year, according to spokesman Jon Shestakofsky.

 “These names, and these men, will be remembered forever in Cooperstown,” he said.